-The Natural Resources Conservation Services (NRCS) maps for Snohomish County indicate that the site is underlain by Norma loam and Ragnar fine sandy loam (o to 8 percent slopes).
+The Natural Resources Conservation Services (NRCS) maps for Snohomish County indicate that the site is underlain by Custer fine sandy loam and Norma loam.
 These soils would have a slight to moderate erosion potential in a disturbed state depending on the slope magnitude.